Sheena Monk

 Sheena Monk (born March 16, 1989) is an American racing driver.
-She most recently competed in the 2025 IMSA SportsCar Championship driving the No. 021 Triarsi Competizione Ferrari 296 GT3.
-She previously drove for Gradient Racing.
+She currently competes in the No. 16 Myers Riley Motorsports Mustang GT3 for the 2026 IMSA SportsCar Championship.
+She has previously driven for Gradient Racing as well as Triarsi Competizione.

 Career

+Monk began her racing career later than many of her peers, initially entering motorsport at 28 and without a traditional karting background.

 Lamborghini Super Trofeo North America

 For 2018, it was announced that Monk would compete in the 2018 Lamborghini Super Trofeo North America – LB Cup driving for Wayne Taylor Racing.
-She would finish 4th that season with one win, two poles, and seven podiums.
+She would finish fourth that season with one win, two poles, and seven podiums.

 Michelin Pilot Challenge

 2020

 In 2020, Monk announced that she would be moving to the 2020 Michelin Pilot Challenge driving the No. 3 McLaren 570S GT4 for Motorsport in Action.
 She would partner with Corey Lewis for that season.
 Monk would get her first win at Road America.
-She and Lewis would finish the season 9th in the standings.
+She and Lewis would finish the season ninth in the standings.

 2021

 Monk would return to the series for the 2021 season driving the No. 3 McLaren 570S GT4, with Spencer Pigot as her teammate.
-She and Pigot would finish 6th in the championship that season with only one podium from Watkins Glen.
+She and Pigot would finish sixth in the championship that season with only one podium from Watkins Glen.

 2022

 Monk returned to the series for the 2022 season.
 She drove for the newly-rebranded TGR Infinity Autosport and partnered with Kyle Marcelli driving the No. 3 Toyota GR Supra GT4.
 During the second round at Sebring International Raceway, Marcelli suffered a high-speed crash with competitor Mason Filippi's Hyundai Elantra N TCR.
 This crash resulted in damage beyond repair to Monk and Marcelli's car.
 As a result, both drivers switched teams to PF Racing for the rest of the season to drive their No. 877 Ford Mustang GT4.
-Monk would get two podiums at Lime Rock Park and Virginia International Raceway to finish 6th in the standings.
+Monk would get two podiums at Lime Rock Park and Virginia International Raceway to finish sixth in the standings.

 IMSA SportsCar Championship

 2023

 On January 3, 2023, it was announced that Monk would make her debut in the 2023 IMSA SportsCar Championship in the GTD class driving the No. 66 Gradient Racing Acura NSX GT3 Evo22.
 She would team up with Katherine Legge to form an all female lineup.
-Their best finish of the season came at the 2023 24 Hours of Daytona where they finished 4th in class.
+Their best finish of the season came at the 2023 24 Hours of Daytona where they finished fourth in class.
 Monk and Legge would finish 11th in the championship by season's end.